iszczesniak/cpp/move/index.md

 {% include_relative delete.cc %}
 {% endhighlight %}

-### Implicit deletion of special member functions
+### Rules for special member functions

-All special member functions are implicitly defaulted.
-That's why `struct A {};` works as expected.
+All special member functions are implicitly defaulted, but:

-However:

-* the default constructor will be undeclared, if any other constructor is user-defined, explicitely defaulted or explicitely deleted,
+* the default constructor will be undeclared, if any other constructor is explicitely declared,

-* the copy constructor and the copy assignment operator will be undeclared, if the move constructor or the move assignment operator is user-defined, explicitely defaulted or explicitely deleted,
+* the copy constructor and the copy assignment operator will be implicitely deleted, if the move constructor or the move assignment operator is explicitely declared,

-*

-The default implementation of the move constructor and the move assignment operator will not be implicitly included by a compiler, if the copy constructor, the copy assignment operator or the destructor were defined by a programmer.
+* the move constructor and the move assignment operator will be undeclared, if the copy constructor, the copy assignment operator or the destructor is explicitely declared.

 ## Move-only types

-A move-only type cannot be copied, only moved.
+A move-only type can only be moved: it cannot be copied.
 This is an example of a move-only type:

 {% highlight c++ %}
 {% include_relative move-only.cc %}